 RainmakeMe's strategy can be boiled down to one that invests in early stage pre-revenue startups.
-We are in the service business, an engaged Day 1 investor, a multi-strategy opportunistic fund that is ready to hand off its role to others at Series A. We are not industry specific because no doors should be closed and 90% of the battle is finding the right people not the right industry.
-Please read below for some of the things we consider.
+We are in the service business, an engaged Day 1 investor, a multi-strategy opportunistic fund that is ready to hand off its role to others at Series A. We are not industry specific because no doors should be closed and 90% of the battle is finding the right people.

 RainmakeMe is looking for partners.
 What counts most is the founder(s) behind the startup.
 Are they driven, can they execute, what kind of character do they have?
-We will only work with individuals we get a long with because when that happens the rest is easy :).
+We only work with individuals we get along with because when that happens the rest is easy :).

 The Lean Startup